pep108/astro-mithril/README.md

 ## Why Mithril?

 Mithril is an extremely lightweight and flexible client-side JavaScript framework.
 It's small (<10 kb gzip) but powerful and fun to work with.
 The Astro starter project with a simple Mithril button & counter loaded a total of 37.8 kB.
-The idential Astro starter project with the same button & countered rendered by React loaded 150 kB.
+The identical Astro starter project with the same button & counter rendered by React loaded 150 kB.

 ## Installation